 (Billings, MT) –Montana State Parks (stateparks.mt.gov) announced today that it is seeking public comment on a draft Environmental Assessment (EA) for maintenance facility and camp host site improvements at Pictograph Cave State Park in Billings, Montana.
 (Recent Public Notices - 09/03/2014) Click to submit comments online

-(Helena, MT) – Montana State Parks (stateparks.mt.gov) is seeking public comment on the 2014 Biennial Fee Rule, an assemblage of user fees and associated rules for the Montana State Park system.
-(Recent Public Notices - 08/13/2014) Click to submit comments online
+(Helena, MT) –Montana State Parks (stateparks.mt.gov) announced today that it is seeking public comment on the 2014 Biennial Fee Rule, an assemblage of user fees and associated rules for the Montana State Park system.
+(Recent Public Notices - 08/27/2014) Click to submit comments online

 (Kalispell, MT) –Montana State Parks (stateparks.mt.gov) announced today that a decision notice has been issued for an improvement project at Wayfarers State Park located south of Bigfork, Montana.
 The decision notice recommends to move forward with development of a ranger station with public restrooms on the south side of the park’s entrance road.
 Montana State Parks will also proceed with converting the existing, outdated Harry Horn public restrooms to a seasonal park host site and will enlarge the existing park maintenance area in its current location.

 This decision was reached based on: 1) visitor safety is best served by directing ranger station traffic away from the busy entrance booth and 2) placing a ranger station in an area that provides the greatest amount of vegetative buffering from neighboring private properties, while simultaneously providing a visible and inviting amenity for visitors entering or leaving the park.